Maximizing Your Activities Section Common App

 With the advice so far, you should be able to fill out any application with great certainty.
 However, in the honor of UC Applications month, I’m going to give some more tips tailored to the UC Application.

-UC Best Practices
+UC Best Practices For The Activities Section Common App

 - Don’t focus on the descriptions – focus on the order.
 Readers will read your entries from top to bottom, so strike a good impression: Leadership, Learning, and Other.